systemslab/popper-paper/paper/paper.md

  * experiment orchestration: GUI-based workflow systems.
  * visualization/analysis: Google spreadsheets

-In general, tools that are hard to script e.g. because they don't provide a command-line interface (can only interact via GUI) or they only have a programmatic API for a non-interpreted language, are beyond the scope of Popper.

-## Experiment Templates

-Researchers that decide to follow Popper are faced with a steep learning curve, especially if they have only used a couple of tools from the DevOps toolkit.
-To lower the entry barrier, we have developed a command line interface (CLI) tool[^link:cli] to help bootstrap a paper repository that follows the Popper convention.

 ```{#lst:poppercli .bash caption="Initialization of a Popper repo."}
 $ cd mypaper-repo
 $ popper init